11th November 2020

 Richard, at first, dressed the part, turning up in a suit, causing no end of amusement among the other staff who were very causally dressed.
 He toned down, by degree, but still chose to wear a smart shirt and more often than not, a tie, though now it was more for irony than fashion.
 It also helped in the playing of pranks.

 By mid August, there was no pretence that this was in any way a serious job.
 It paid a weekly wage, but staff were mostly on temporary contracts.
-This created an attitude where as long as staff did the minimum required, and most of them did, and no more, they would be left alone to do as they pleased.
+This created an attitude where as long as staff did the minimum required, which most of them did, they would be left alone to do as they pleased.

 Richard had been a fan of Mark Twain, more specifically Tom Sawyer and how he wouldn’t just sit back, like Huck Finn, and allow things to happen, but would instigate them.
 He must follow the same approach.

 One night, after clocking out, an unpleasant, heavily-built man, working in Military, got out of the staff lift, letting the door swing back into young Charlotte (who was in classics), giving her a hefty blow to the head.
-Charlotte was one of several women that Richard liked and had frequently flirted, innocently, with when their lunch breaks coincided.
+Charlotte was one of several women that Richard liked and had frequently yet innocently flirted with, when their lunch breaks coincided.

 Richard, who comprised the third person in the lift, had just cause to caress Charlotte’s head and plant a gentle kiss there.
 Unfortunately she had a second job to get to and therefore couldn’t go for a drink, to help ‘numb the pain’.